StephanWagner/worldMapSvg/README.md

 ---

-## Attribution
+## Sources

-The maps were created using Adobe Illustrator with the help of the following map material:
+The maps are created using Adobe Illustrator with the help of the following map material:

 - Wikipedia: Miller cylindrical projection\
   https://en.wikipedia.org/wiki/Miller_cylindrical_projection\